jaredcosulich/python_playground/README.md

 Each function demonstrates something relatively simple and has associated tests.

-All tests can be run with:
+All tests are located next to the file containing the functions and can be run with:

-python -m unittest discover
+pytest path/to/test_file.py

+Or to run all tests:

+pytest **/*_test.py